abdoulayegk/my-dots_bspwm/README.md

 ![image](https://github.com/Vesial/my-dots/blob/main/second.jpg)

 ## Introduction
-This project is aim to revamps my whole Linux dotfiles, I have been using my current dotfiles for around a month or so, and with my machine getting to the point of reinstallation, It's time for me to rerice my beloved machine again.
+This project aims to overhaul my entire Linux dotfiles.
+I've been using my current dotfiles for about a month, and now that my system is close to needing a reinstallation, it's time to reinstall my beloved machine once more.

-This also serves as a practice time for me when it comes to Bash and Linux management.
-This setup is based on one of my old rice, but with rounded corner thanks to the advancement of science
+In terms of managing Linux and Bash, I can also use this as practice time.

 ## Basic information
 **OS:** Arch Linux